 Collón Curá River

 Midsummer offers exciting fishing due to the great minnow migration up river from the Piedra de Águila Reservoir.
 Millions of silver-sided minnows fill riffles, creating a feeding frenzy where both trout and prey are seen breaking the water.
 These are big and powerful fish and demand nothing lighter than a 2x tippet.
-In the fall, Red Stag bugle 24 hours a day and 5- to 15-pound Brown Trout migrate from the reservoir to the river to spawn.
+In the fall, Red Stag bugle 24 hours a day and 5-15 pound Brown Trout migrate from the reservoir to the river to spawn.

-Spring Creek Anglers access the lower Malleo River, which runs through the Mapuche Indian Reservation and on to the confluence of the Aluminé River.
+Spring Creek Lodge Anglers access the lower Malleo River that runs through the Mapuche Indian Reservation and on to the confluence of the Aluminé River.
 The Malleo is an Argentina fly fishing classic, with prolific hatches, easy wading and superb dry fly fishing.
 The Malleo showcases pools for dredging streamers, cut banks and willows for skating hoppers and glassy runs for drifting dries and nymphs.
-Browns and Rainbows average 16 inches, but anticipate landing a few in the 18- to 19-inch category as well.
+Browns and Rainbows average 16 inches but anticipate landing a few in the 18-19 inch category as well.
 Since floating is not permitted, the guides travel in vehicles up and down the river, stopping to wade the best sections.